JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

       icon="icons/garbage.png">

     <!--
-    The <override-text> element defines an alternate version of the text for the menu action.
-Attributes:
-     - "text" (required) - defines the text to be displayed for the action
-     - "place" (required) - declares where the alternate text should be used.
-In this example, any time the action is displayed in the IDE main menu (and submenus), the override-text version should be used.
     The second <override-text> element uses the alternate attribute "use-text-of-place" to define a location (EditorPopup) to use the same text as is used in MainMenu.
 It is a way to specify the use of an alternate menu text in multiple discrete menu groups.
     -->
     <override-text place="MainMenu" text="Collect _Garbage"/>
     <override-text place="EditorPopup" use-text-of-place="MainMenu"/>